phoekz/vulk/README.md

 The design of `vulk` is inspired by `ash`, which is also what you should use for production use cases instead of `vulk`.

-Currently, the only supported driver is the latest NVIDIA March 31st, 2023 driver.
+Currently, the only supported driver is the latest NVIDIA April 27th, 2023 driver.